 There was a time in 2016 when it was impossible to escape Pokémon GO.
 It was everywhere, from the constant coverage in the press to the crowds of people on street corners trying to catch invisible Jigglypuffs with imaginary Poké Balls.
 If you have no idea what any of that means, try this: over 1 billion users have downloaded Pokémon GO, and it continues to be one the most popular uses of augmented reality to date.

-Augmented reality, sometimes called “mixed reality,” is the less immersive but vastly more portable cousin of virtual reality.
-It has been proclaimed to be the next big thing every year since we all started having smartphones in our pockets.
+Augmented reality, sometimes called “mixed reality,” is the less immersive but vastly more portable cousin of virtual reality that blends the world we see in front of us with layers of digital content.
+It has been proclaimed to be the next big thing every year since we all started having smartphones with cameras in our pockets.
 The potential for using augmented reality in experiential marketing still seems sky-high.
 Yet, outside of gaming, it might seem that augmented reality’s promise remains more virtual than reality.

 The challenge is less about technology, and more about application.
 As Daniel Newman, writing for Forbes, recently observed, “In the past, we’ve seen a whole lot of augmented and virtual reality tech that is fancy and immersive and exciting, but fairly useless from any practical standpoint.”